 - 1. Position the RV as desired, then - Block the wheels to keep the RV from rolling. - 2.
 Unhook the 7-way wire harness/connector plug, safety chains and breakaway switch cable. - 3.
 Release the weight distributing bars (customer supplied). - 4.
 Disconnect your tow vehicle from the RV. - 5.
 Install the tongue jack foot. - 6.
 Open the tongue jack coupler latch. - 7.
-Check that the Power Tongue Jack is hooked to 12-volt power and turned ON, then - Use the RET/EXT control button on the tongue jack to raise the travel trailer tongue above the hitch ball. - 8.
+Check that the Power Tongue Jack is hooked to 12-volt power, then - Push the operating switch UP to extend the jack and raise the travel trailer tongue above the hitch ball. - 8.
 Level the RV (front-to-back) with the power tongue jack. - 9.
-Extend each stabilizer jack using the supplied crank handle, turn the drive nut clockwise, until the foot pad makes firm contact with the ground. - Place wooden blocks under the foot pads to prevent them from sinking into soft ground. - · All Four (4) jacks must have about equal pressure. - Uneven pressure on the jacks can twist the unit, causing doors and slide-outs to bind and/or operate intermittently. - 10.
+Extend each stabilizer jack using the EXTEND/RETRACT control buttons on the exterior off-door side, until the foot pads make firm contact with the ground. - Place wooden blocks under the foot pads to prevent them from sinking into soft ground. - All Four (4) jacks must have about equal pressure. - Uneven pressure on the jacks can twist the unit, causing doors and slide-outs to bind and/or operate intermittently. - 10.
 Pull away your tow vehicle.